RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD70528/README.md

 # ROHM Power Management IC BD70528 Linux device drivers.

+---

+### NOTE:
+Maintenance of the BD70528 Linux driver has ended.
+It is scheduled to be removed from the Linux kernel during the development of 5.13 and 5.14.
+If you need the driver you can get the Linux kernel v5.12 and port the driver to your target kernel version.

+---

 The device driver for BD70528 is included in the Linux community kernel.

 The complete set of drivers for BD70528 was first included in Linux 5.3-rc1.